Element-Research/hypero/README.md

 hypero=>
 ```
 Now every time we login, we need to supply a password.
-However, postgresql provides a simple facility for storing your passwords on disk.
+However, postgresql provides a simple facility for storing passwords on disk.
 We need only store a connection string in a `.pgpass` file located at the home directory:
 ```bash
 $ vim ~/.pgpass
 192.168.1.3:5432:*:hypero:mysecretpassword
 $ chmod og-rwx .pgpass
 ```
-The last part is to keep other users from viewing your connection string.
+The `chmod` command is to keep other users from viewing your connection string.
 So now we can login to the database without requiring any password :
 ```bash
 $ psql -U hypero -h 192.168.1.3 hypero